 Here are some photos of the tour and animals.

 If you don’t have transportation and need recommendations for a tour company, feel free to contact us.
 Tours run around $90-120 per person which includes roundtrip transportation, lunch, bilingual guide and refreshments.

 If you have a car and don’t want to book a full tour with transportation

 The national park itself does not offer boat tours, you will have to book one with a tour company if you’d like a proper guided tour.

 For those who go to the park by themselves, you will find some locals at the river entrance who will offer to take you on a boat ride.
 However, this isn’t a full tour – it’s just a boat ride (most of the boat drivers don’t speak English) so you won’t have a guide pointing out animals or sharing information.
 The most will be the boat driver pointing out some monkeys or iguanas close by.

 Hacienda El Viejo Wetlands

-If you have a car and want to take a boat tour down the river in a more intimate and exclusive environment, we recommend going to El Viejo Wetlands instead.
+If you have a car and want to take a boat tour down the river in a more intimate and exclusive environment, we recommend going to Hacienda El Viejo Wetlands instead.
 El Viejo wetlands is an hacienda or local farm that offers boat tours down the Tempisque River in their own private wildlife reserve that borders this national park.
-They also offer lunch and a cultural tour.
-Their facilities are very nice and offer a great local farm experience.
+They also offer lunch, a rum tour and cultural tour.
+Their facilities are very nice and offer a great cultural experience in Guanacaste.